-- Signs the Dissertation Chair Appointment form and submits it to the Dissertation Office. - Upon review of the concept paper and discussion of the project with the student, works to define the direction of the dissertation and assists in the development of a promising and appropriate dissertation research proposal.

-- Approves the appointment of the reader and the external reader to the committee, submitting the appropriate forms to the Dissertation Office. - Reads the dissertation proposal and submits an evaluation to the student, requesting revisions as necessary.
-Signs the "Acceptance of Dissertation Proposal" form and forwards it to the Dissertation Office.
+- Signs the Chair Appointment Form and submits it to the Dissertation Office. - Upon review of the concept paper and discussion of the project with the student, works to define the direction of the dissertation and assists in the development of a promising and appropriate dissertation research proposal. - Approves the appointment of the reader and the external reader to the committee, submitting the appropriate forms to the Dissertation Office. - Reads the dissertation proposal and submits an evaluation to the student, requesting revisions as necessary.
+Signs the Approval of Dissertation Proposal form and forwards it to the Dissertation Office.
 Advises the student as to when to send drafts to other committee members. - Directs the student in submitting the ethics application.
-When the proposed research uses human participants, the chair reviews and approves the ethics application in consultation with the program's research coordinator and Pacifica's Institutional Review Board (IRB), and forwards it to the Dissertation Office. - Discusses the proposal with the other committee members and oversees revisions, as necessary, until the proposal is approved by the full committee.
-Reviews "Acceptance of dissertation proposal" forms sent to chair by other committee members and forwards them to the Dissertation Office. - Reads the completed draft of the dissertation; submits an evaluation to the student, requesting revisions as necessary.
-Approves the final dissertation draft and signs the Acceptance of Dissertation Final Draft form after revisions, if any, have been incorporated into the dissertation.
-When appropriate, instructs the student to forward it to the other committee members. - Discusses the final dissertation draft with the other committee members and oversees revisions, as necessary, until the final draft is approved by the full committee. - Reviews the Acceptance of Final Draft forms sent to the chair by the other committee members and sends them to the Dissertation Office. - Coordinates with the student and the other committee members in setting a date for the oral defense. - Hosts the oral defense. - Signs the Completion of Defense form.
+When the proposed research uses human participants, the chair reviews and approves the ethics application in consultation with the program's research coordinator and forwards it to the Dissertation Office. - Discusses the proposal with the other committee members and oversees revisions, as necessary, until the proposal is approved by the full committee.
+Reviews Approval of Dissertation Proposal forms sent to chair by other committee members and forwards them to the Dissertation Office. - Reads the completed draft of the dissertation; submits an evaluation to the student, requesting revisions as necessary.
+Approves the final dissertation draft and signs the Approval of Dissertation Final Draft form after revisions, if any, have been incorporated into the dissertation.
+When appropriate, instructs the student to forward it to the other committee members.

+- Discusses the final dissertation draft with the other committee members and oversees revisions, as necessary, until the final draft is approved by the full committee. - Reviews the Approval of Dissertation Final Draft forms sent to the chair by the other committee members and sends them to the Dissertation Office. - Coordinates a defense date with the student and the other dissertation committee members. - Hosts the oral defense in person, which includes preparing and asking questions for the student and managing the committee's question and answer period following the student presentation of the work.
+If the student passes the orals, the chair signs the Completion of Dissertation Defense form and returns it to the Dissertation Office.